 The well-written, in-depth story talked about how more than 100 acts performed in celebration of Doc Watson and his music.
 About how some 74,500 people attended the venerable event, now 29 years old.
 How the great John Prine played 40 extra minutes, because he was having so much fun.

-But for those who were there — at Wilkes Community College — the story wasn’t completely necessary.
+But for those who were there — at Wilkes Community College this past weekend — the story wasn’t completely necessary.

 “MerleFest moments,” they’re called.
 Things that last forever, tucked away for safekeeping but there when you need them.

 A Scythian fiddle song playing in your head.
 Warm and bright.